auth0/docs/articles/applications/guides/register-m2m-app.md

 ![Select Scopes](/media/articles/applications/m2m-select-scopes.png)

-A new ${application_type} application will be created and you will be redirected to this application's view that has the four tabs described below.
+A new M2M application will be created and you will be redirected to this application's view that has the four tabs described below.

 ## Quick Start